isquaredcreative/Convertee/README.md

 # Convertee release v2.0

 ## Convertee is a simple, cool and responsive unit converter.
 Version 2.0 features common length unit conversions.
-## Version 2.0 Includes A Brand New Form Select List Instead Of The Differen Conversions.
+## Version 2.0 Includes A Brand New Form Select List Instead Of The Different Conversions.

 # I will definitely be adding other conversions and improvements as i grow this project.